swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 let _: FloatingPoint.Sign = (4.0 as Float).sign as Double.Sign // all good B)
 ```

-Looking at the Scollable example again, we want to ensure programmers write `Scrollable.Delegate` when writing their conformances, and explicitly reject `MyScrollable.Delegate`.
+Looking at the Scollable example again, we want to ensure programmers write `Scrollable.Delegate` when writing their conformances and do not want to allow `MyScrollable.Delegate` as an alternative.
 For that reason, the compiler will not synthesise typealiases for nested protocols:

 ```swift
 protocol Scrollable: class {